On Root Cause Localization and Anomaly Mitigation through Causal Inference: Introduction

 \section{Introduction}

 Deep anomaly detection models have been used to automatically detect a variety of anomalies, such as bank fraud detection.
-As many anomaly detection tasks are high stakes decision making tasks and could also involve human beings, there is a growing demand for the transparency of the detection results, especially, for the outcomes as anomalies \cite{panjei2022survey}.
-For example, if a credit card transaction is declined by an automated decision-making algorithm due to the potential fraudulent features of this transaction, the user would like to know why this transaction is declined.
+As many anomaly detection tasks are high-stakes decision-making tasks, there is a growing demand for the transparency of the detection results, especially, for the outcomes as anomalies \cite{panjei2022survey}.
+For example, if a credit card transaction is declined by an automated decision-making algorithm due to the potential fraudulent features of this transaction, the user would like to know which features lead to the transaction decline and how to avoid such a situation in the future.

-Interpretable anomaly detection, which aims to provide interpretations of the detection results, has received increasing attention.
-Recently, several interpretable anomaly detection approaches are proposed based on the idea of feature attributions \cite{kauffmannExplainingAnomaliesDeep2020,sippleInterpretableMultidimensionalMultimodal2020,liznerskiExplainableDeepOneClass2021}.
-One limitation of feature attribution-based approaches is that they can only highlight the potentially abnormal features that lead to an abnormal outcome but cannot provide an \textit{actionable recourse} to flip the unfavorable results of algorithms in the future.
-However, in practice, the explanation is also a purpose of helping the subject act rather than simply understand \cite{wachter2017counterfactual}.
-For example, after the credit card transaction is declined, the user would also like to learn how to avoid such a situation in the future.

-Algorithmic recourse is to provide recommendations to individuals for reversing unfavorable decisions made by algorithms \cite{karimi2020survey}.
-Recently, multiple recourse models have been developed to flip the outcomes of classifiers \cite{ustun2019actionable,joshi2019towards,poyiadzi2020face,pawelczyk2020learning,kiritoshi2021estimating,pawelczyk2021carla}.
-However, little work focus on providing actionable recourse for anomaly detection models.
-In the context of anomaly detection, the actions for recourse aim to flip a sample with an abnormal outcome to normal.
-Therefore, unlike existing interpretable anomaly detection approaches that focus on answering the question ``why a sample is an anomaly'', algorithm recourse-based interpretable anomaly detection can further answer the counterfactual question ``what should be done in the future to avoid the abnormal outcome''.
-In essence, algorithmic recourse relies on causal reasoning to derive actions that if acted upon would result in a counterfactual instance that changes the output of the anomaly detection model \cite{karimi2021algorithmic}.